reruo321/Java_Practice/Chapter-10/README.md

 Do not forget to attach created JTable to JScrollPane, or it might not be displayed properly!
 ### JTabbedPane
 A JTabbedPane can change the component group, when its tabs with specific titles or icons are clicked.

+### Border
+Most of Swing components are easy to add or change their border.
+Use setBorder() method derived from JComponent to determine the shape of it.
+If you need additional one, you can implement interface Border by yourself.

+### LookAndFeel
+Using UIManager class, you can implement an appropriate LookAndFeel, which represents literally look and feel.
+(Skin in short!)

+Use methods in UIManager to get objects, and set your custom LookAndFeel with setLookAndFeel().

+        static String getCrossPlatformLookAndFeelClassName()   // Java LookAndFeel
+        static String getSystemLookAndFeelClassName()   // Native System LookAndFeel

+These examples can be an argument for setLookAndFeel().

+        "com.sum.java.swing.plaf.motif.MotifLookAndFeel"   // Motif LookAndFeel
+        "javax.swing.plaf.metal.MetalLookAndFeel"   // Java LookAndFeel
+        "com.sun.java.swing.plaf.windows.WindowsLookAndFeel"   // Windows OS LookAndFeel

+Call updateComponentTreeUI() from SwingUtilities class, and you can apply your LookAndFeel to UI.